 -Improve access to finance for SME's and farms, particularly in rural areas.

 Improve the Trade Environment: Progress by the Government of Azerbaijan (GOAJ) toward economic reform and open markets has been slow and inconsistent.
 The GOAJ continues to express interest in entering the World Trade Organization (WTO).
 Consequently, USAID maintains some active support for reform initiatives.
 Work in the international trade arena is needed to provide additional support to the GOAJ to improve its track record of implementation of business-friendly policies.
-The below activities stimulate broad-based understanding of the current trade distortions and needed legislative reforms to accede to WTO:
+The below activities stimulated broad-based understanding of the trade distortions and needed legislative reforms to accede to WTO:

 - Support to GOAJ in improving the trade enviroment